mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

 ### Time Sensitive Network

-This concept is not mentioned within the PubSub specification but is very popular to point out a strategy of further development of the OPC UA targeting real-time applications.
+The Time Sensitive Network (TSN) concept is not mentioned within the PubSub specification but it is very popular keyword to point out a strategy of further development of the OPC UA targeting real-time applications.
+By design, the EEE 802.1 Time-Sensitive Networking (TSN) makes it possible to carry data traffic over a bridged Ethernet network shared by various kinds of applications having different Quality of Service (QoS) requirements.
+The traffic may be classified as the

+- time constrained - where the communication delays contribute to the distributed application time constraints
+- best effort - where the communication time relationship is not critical for the distributed application

+The expectation is that the TSN provides guaranteed data transport with bounded low latency, low delay variation, and extremely low data loss.

+The Time-Sensitive Networking (TSN) Task Group (TG) is a part of the IEEE 802.1 Working Group (WG).
+The mission of the TSN TG is to provide deterministic services through IEEE 802 networks, i.e.,

+- guaranteed packet transport with bounded latency
+- low packet delay variation, and low packet loss

+Base standards for TSN:
+- IEEE Std 802.1Q-2018: Bridges and Bridged Networks
+- IEEE Std 802.1AB-2016: Station and Media Access Control Connectivity Discovery (specifies the Link Layer Discovery Protocol (LLDP))
+- IEEE Std 802.1AS-2011: Timing and Synchronization for Time-Sensitive Applications in Bridged Local Area Networks
+- IEEE Std 802.1AX-2014: Link Aggregation
+- IEEE Std 802.1BA-2011: Audio Video Bridging (AVB) Systems
+- IEEE Std 802.1CB-2017: Frame Replication and Elimination for Reliability
+- IEEE Std 802.1CM-2018: Time-Sensitive Networking for Fronthaul

-> **Note 1**: In computer science, the real-time application describes hardware and software systems subject to a "real-time constraint".
-Real-time programs must guarantee the expected time relationship between the selected events and outcomes of the data processing process.
-In other words, deploying the real-time application, time must be considered as an important affecting the application correctness.
+> **Note 1**: In computer science, the real-time application describes hardware and software systems subject to a real-time constraint.
+Real-time programs must guarantee the expected time relationships between the selected events and outcomes of the data processing process.
+In other words, deploying the real-time application, time must be considered as an important factor affecting the application correctness.
 Conversely, increasing processing or communication speed is not always required for the real-time application correctness.
 A very good example is Voice over IP where very hard time constraints required to correctly replay the sound can be meat using nondeterministic communication over the Internet.
 Another example where we have time constraints but the overall speed of processing engine is usually irrelevant is any thermal process.

 ### Ethernet